 One of these features is, of course, remarketing.

-If you can implement remarketing into your campaign, you’ll be able to generate leads/sales from people who clicked on your ads, but took no significant action.
+If you can implement remarketing into your campaign, you’ll be able to generate leads/sales from people who clicked on your ads on a search engine, but took no significant action.

 The money that you spend on remarketing is likely going to go further, because these people have already had some exposure to your brand/offer.